migueletto/ptelnet/README.md

 This software comes with absolutely NO warranty, so use it at your own risk.
 Send comments or suggestions to this email address: migueletto at yahoo dot com

-Regards,
-migueletto

---

-1. Introduction
- 1.1.
-Requirements
- 1.2.
-Features
- 1.3.
-What is new
- 1.4.
-Known bugs
- 1.5.
-Upgrading from previous versions

-2. Operation
- 2.1.
-Connecting
- 2.2.
-Sending text
- 2.3.
-Terminal characteristics

-3. Menus
- 3.1.
-The "Options" menu
- 3.2.
-The "Edit" menu

-4. History log

 --

 1. Introduction